31/GodotOnReady/README.md

 * `Default = "..."` specifies a default for the backing property.
 * `OrNull = true` causes the generated `_Ready` method to use `GetNodeOrNull` instead of `GetNode`.
 This can be used to make **optional** connections.
+* `Private = true` removes the `[Export]` attribute.
+This means the value can't be changed in the Godot editor, but the default is still loaded during Ready.

 ---